Anhleidvig/advent-of-code-2015-php/README.md

 composer tests
 ```

 This runs the test suite to validate the solutions.
-Keep the codebase rock-solid! 🛡️

 ## 📂 Project Structure